 The majority of MHRA GPvP inspections are performed in the post-authorisation phase of the product life cycle.
 However, there are scenarios where pre-authorisation GPvP inspections of applicants for marketing authorisations are warranted and the objective of these inspections is to assess whether the applicant has the ability to comply with post-authorisation pharmacovigilance obligations.

 Service Provider inspections

 Increasingly, MAHs are outsourcing all or some of their pharmacovigilance activities to contract service providers; such activities conducted by these organisations on behalf of MAHs are subject to supervision by MHRA, including by means of inspection.

-Following a pilot programme of stand-alone service provider inspections, we concluded that a routine programme of inspections of pharmacovigilance service providers is not currently viable for MHRA GPvP inspectorate.
+Following a pilot programme of stand-alone service provider inspections, we concluded that a routine programme of inspections of pharmacovigilance service providers is not currently viable for the MHRA GPvP inspectorate.

 We continue to assess the activities performed by service providers in the context of MAH inspections.
-We may conduct stand-alone inspections of these organisations where it is deemed necessary to evaluate the overall system and procedures implemented by a service provider based on risk information available to MHRA.
+We may conduct stand-alone inspections of these organisations where it is deemed necessary to evaluate the overall system and procedures implemented by a service provider based on risk information available to the MHRA.

 Contracts with pharmacovigilance service providers should include provisions that cover the availability of data, documentation and appropriate support to the MAH and inspectors during a GPvP inspection.

 Working with other regulators